rityujsingh08/ShapeAI-Python-Machine_Learning/README.md

 # 🤖 Python + Machine Learning Bootcamp Project (ShapeAI)

-This project was completed during a **7-day Machine Learning Bootcamp** conducted by [ShapeAI](https://www.shapeai.tech/).
-It marks one of my earliest steps into the world of **Python programming** and **Machine Learning**, where I built a basic yet insightful ML model from scratch.
+This project was completed during a **7-day Machine Learning Bootcamp** conducted by DevTown organization.

 ## 📚 What This Project Covers